clawpack/doc/doc/fgout.rst

 More than one fgout grid can be specified, and an integer label with at most 4 digits can be assigned to each grid.
-You can assign numbers to each fgout grid using the `fgno` attribute, described below, or if you do not then they will be numbered sequentially (1,2, etc.) based on the order they are specified in the `setrun.py` file.
+You can assign numbers to each fgout grid using the `fgno` attribute, described below.
+If you do not assign numbers, they will be numbered sequentially (1,2, etc.) based on the order they are specified in the `setrun.py` file.